The french traditional knife our grandfather used to carry is part of our history.

 The long blade (10cm), with central point, make this knife particularly tough.

-The traveler's knife is a replica of a knife which was sold to the pilgrims along the way to Santiago de Compostelle early in the nineteenth century.
+The pilgrim's knife is a replica of a knife which was sold to the pilgrims along the way to Santiago de Compostela in the early 19th century.

 This original knife has been redesigned (forged spring, thickness of its blade, its shape), to become a reliable rustic knife.

-The story of the pilgrinage to Santiago de Compostelle began in 820 with the discovery of the grave of St-James the Greater at Iria Flavia in Galicia.
+The story of the pilgrimage to Santiago de Compostela began in 820 with the discovery of the grave of St-James the Great at Iria Flavia in Galicia.

-King Alphonso II ordered to raise a little sanctuary over the grave in order to honour the saint.
+In 834, King Alphonso II ordered to raise a shrine over the grave in order to honour the saint.

-Yatagan was originally a Turkish word, Yataghan, meaning a sabre with an incurving slanted blade.
+Yatagan was originally a Turkish word, Yataghan, meaning a sabre with a curved and slanted blade.

 Nowadays, in the Western Pyrenees, all that is left of the Turkish origin is the shape of the blade.